Xclusive09/Xclusive09/README.md

-- 👋 Hi, I’m @Xclusive09
+- 👋 Hi, I’m @Xclusive09,
 - 👀 I’m interested in ...
-Java
+Networking,
 - 🌱 I’m currently learning ...
-Web Development
+Software Engineering through alx-africa,
 - 💞️ I’m looking to collaborate on ...
-PROJECTS.
+Projects,
-- 📫 How to reach me ... ibrahimabdulquddus51@gmai.com
+- 📫 How to reach me ... ibrahimabdulquddus51@gmai.com.

 <!---
 Xclusive09/Xclusive09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.